mdjahidhasan009/DevOps_Note/AWS/aws_ami.md

 * Operating system (e.g., Linux, Windows)
 * Application server (e.g., Apache, Nginx)
 * Pre-installed software and configurations
+  * Faster boot / configuration time because all software are pre-packed.
+* AMI are built for specific region(but can be copied across regions)

 With an AMI, you can launch new EC2 instances with a consistent, predefined configuration.